 Shortly after July 18, 1856, a public notice was displayed in Owen Sound and the surrounding area which would have a large impact on my family.

 The notice, signed by R.T.
-Pennefather, superintendent general of what was called the Indian Department, announced the forthcoming public auction sale of 144,000 acres of land in the new townships of Amabel and Keppel and the town plot of Southampton, which lay to the north of the Saugeen River.
+Pennefather, superintendent general of what was called the Indian Department, announced the forthcoming public auction sale of 144,000 acres of land in the new townships of Amabel in Bruce County and Keppel in Grey County.

 The farm lands were to be auctioned in 100-acre parcels.
 Unlike other regions which had been put to public auction, there were few restrictions placed on prospective buyers except those who purchased land which fronted on the "line of road laid out from Sydenham (Owen Sound) to Saugeen."
-They were required to "cut and remove all the timber from the centre of the road to a depth of ninety fed' within one year of the purchase.
+They were required to "cut and remove all the timber from the centre of the road to a depth of ninety feet within one year of the purchase.

 The terms of the sale required one-third of the purchase price be paid on the date of sale with the remainder due in six annual equal payments with an interest rate of 6 per cent per year.